 Online version further developed in 2020 in collaboration with researchers at King’s College London, through the King’s Together Multi and Interdisciplinary Research Scheme.

 **Due to Covid-19 DoxBox is currently only performing online.
 See booking below **

-Further performance and tour dates will be updated as they are confirmed.
+Future ‘face-to-face’ performance and tour dates will be updated here.

-DoxBox trustbot is available for private performances and events.
+DoxBox trustbot is available for online performances and events.
 Face-to-face bookings are subject to Covid-19 restrictions.
 Trust us, you’re worth it.
-Please contact email@example.com
+Please contact us (email link).

-Alistair Gentry is a writer and artist or an artist and writer… sometimes other things, too.
+Alistair Gentry (UK) is an artist and writer, amongst other things.
 He lives in the UK, currently in London.
 His work for publication, performance, broadcast and installation is often “subversive” (SFX), at times “startling” (The Independent)…